 -Marie, South Euclid

 Learn the basics of using a sewing machine including threading the needle, winding a bobbin, what each part does, how to troubleshoot.
 Practice stitching straight lines and curves.
-This class or equivalent experience is a prerequisite for all sewing classes that use a sewing machine and open studio sewing time.

-What You Will Learn: We'll cover how to use a sewing machine - install needle, thread needle, install feet, what the different feet are for, wind a bobbin, insert the bobbin, use presser foot, adjust tension, what is tension, choosing stitches (how and why).
+Ease Into Sewing: We'll cover how to use a sewing machine - install needle, thread needle, install feet, what the different feet are for, wind a bobbin, insert the bobbin, use presser foot, adjust tension, what is tension, choosing stitches (how and why).
 You'll do some practice stitching to get comfortable and then have a chance to make a simple project to test your skills.

 Materials: Machines, all supplies and materials for projects are provided.
-You are welcome to bring your own machine for specific learning.

 Price: Includes hands-on instruction, opportunity for lots of questions, all supplies, materials and use of tools.